Igor Šimunčić

-Igor Šimunčić (born 12 December 1973) is professional volleyball coach from Croatia.
+Igor Šimunčić (born 12 December 1973 in Zagreb, Croatia) is professional volleyball coach from Croatia.
 He is a former head coach of Croatia men's national volleyball team and many professional volleyball teams around Europe and also former professional volleyball player.

 As a head coach of Croatian senior national team he was on CEV European Championship 2015 and won silver medal in CEV European league 2013.

 As a member of the Croatian national team, Šimunčić competed at the 2002 World Championship and won bronze at the 1997 Mediterranean Games.